Konica: History

 Konica's single lens reflex cameras pioneered auto-exposure in cameras with focal-plane shutters and fully interchangeable lenses.
 The Konica Autoreflex of 1965 used an external light meter cell to set the lens diaphragm automatically after the user selected a shutter speed.
-With the Autoreflex T of 1968, Konica improved this design into a through-the-lens meter, using the same automation system.
-(The user could also set the exposure manually on these cameras).
+With the Autoreflex T of 1968, Konica improved this design into a through-the-lens meter, using the same automation system (the user could also set the exposure manually on these cameras).
 Other camera makers eventually adopted auto-exposure as well, but Konica was the first.

 When Konishiroku got the new name Konica in 1987, the company employed about 4,935 people.

 In the 1990s Konica signed its first major contract with Los Angeles County providing leasing of copiers to the Los Angeles Superior Court.
 This resulted in a major shift in the industry that had sold only copiers before.
-The County initial order of 250 copiers required Konica to redirect all of it inventory throughout North America to the County.
+The County initial order of 250 copiers required Konica to redirect all of it inventory throughout North America to the county.

 On 5 August 2003, Konica merged with Minolta to form Konica Minolta.
 In 2006, Konica Minolta exited the photography business.
 In March 2006, the merged company closed down its photo imaging division, which produced color film, color paper, photo chemicals and digital minilab machines.
-Its digital SLR camera section was transferred to Sony, which currently known as the Sony Alpha line.
+Its digital SLR camera section was transferred to Sony, currently known as the Sony Alpha line.
 Dai Nippon (DNP) purchased Konica's Odawara factory site and continues to produce paper under its own brand, while Seapac acquired the Konica chemical factory.

 Film

 Konica was a major producer of 35mm film and related products, including film development processors and printing technology.
-While never equal to giants like Kodak or Fujifilm, the recognized quality of Konica film ensured general presence on market.
-Originally Konica film and paper was sold under the brand name of "Sakura" meaning Cherry Blossom in English.
+Originally Konica film and paper was sold under the brand name "Sakura" (cherry blossom).

-In the mid 1980s, Konica launched its SR range of film, then SR-V (1987), SR-G (1989), Super SR (1991), Super XG (1993), VX and finally "Centuria" in 1999.
+In the mid-1980s, Konica launched its SR range of film, then SR-V (1987), SR-G (1989), Super SR (1991), Super XG (1993), VX and finally "Centuria" in 1999.